cylc/cylc-doc/src/user-guide/running-workflows/tracking-task-state.rst

 A list of intervals with optional multipliers can be used for both submission and execution polling, although a single value is probably sufficient for submission.
-If these items are not configured default values from site and user global config will be used for :cylc:conf:`communication method = polling`.
+If these items are not configured, default values from site and user global config will be used for :cylc:conf:`communication method = polling`.